-Under Section 2 of Resolution No. 113859, the Council charged the Committee to meet as needed to discuss, research, analyze and to make recommendations to the Jefferson Parish Council as to 1) the feasibility and desirability of the creation of an Office of Inspector General for Jefferson Parish; 2) the nature, duties, responsibilities, function, powers and authority needed for an Office of Inspector General for Jefferson Parish to be most effective in identifying and correcting possible ethical and/or legal violations committed by Parish employees; 3) the level of independence of the Office of Inspector General from other governmental entities desired and/or needed to allow said office to operate most effectively to investigate, identify, report on and take corrective actions for any possible ethical or legal violations that said office may uncover; 4) the desirability and/or need for an independent source of revenue for the operations and functions of an Office of Inspector General to allow said office to function independently from other governmental agencies which may be subject to the office's scrutiny; and 5) recommended ways to legally ensure the independent operations and funding of the Office of Inspector General.
+Under Section 2 of Resolution No. 113859, the Council charged the Committee to meet as needed to discuss, research, analyze and to make recommendations to the Jefferson Parish Council as to 1) the feasibility and desirability of the creation of an Office of Inspector General for Jefferson Parish; 2) the nature, duties, responsibilities, function, powers and authority needed for an Office of Inspector General for Jefferson Parish to be most effective in identifying and correcting possible ethical and/or legal violations committed by Parish employees; 3) the level of independence of the Office of Inspector General for Jefferson and/or needed to allow said office to operate most effectively to investigate, identify, report on and take corrective actions for any possible ethical or legal violations that said office may uncover; 4) the desirability and/or need for an Office of Inspector General to allow said office to function independently from other governmental agencies which may be subject to the office's scrutiny; and 5) recommended ways to legally ensure the independent operations and funding of the Office of Inspector General.
 Section 3 of the resolution stated that, in its study and report to the Council on these matters, the Committee may review and consider the legal framework and experiences of other governmental agencies in Louisiana or in other jurisdictions which have an Office of Inspector General or which have an office with functions and purposes similar to that of an Inspector General.